DanielPushkarev/Hello-world/README.md

 # Hello-world
 This is my first repository
-I love : coffee: :pizza:, and :dancer:.
+I love :coffee: :pizza:, and :dancer:.